Image

 Contest results

-The results booklet for the Gauss Contests includes a summary of results compiled from both the voluntarily submitted reporting forms and student data from online participation.
+The results booklet for the Gauss Contests includes statistics about the contest and commentary about contest questions.
 Educators can access their participants' results and generate certificates after the final results are uploaded in our Contest Supervisor Portal